Three Card Monte by Dai Vernon, Michael Skinner, Harry Anderson, Wolfgang Moser, Peter Nardi, Daniel Madison, Terry Chou, and Jeki Yoo

 ChampionMagic says...

-Moser’s approach is deliberate and slow, contrasting with flashy Monte routines.
-The method leans on psychological misdirection rather than speed, making spectators feel 'fooled by magic' rather than sleight of hand.
+Wolfgang Moser’s Miracle Monte is a modernized Three Card Monte routine that leans on psychological misdirection rather than speed, making spectators feel 'fooled by magic' rather than sleight of hand.
+It’s accessible, resets instantly, and delivers strong reactions with minimal sleight-of-hand pressure.

 DANIELmadison says...